magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 **WILL**:
 Enough.
 Time to go home.

 *(He snaps the book shut.
 The ballroom vanishes—the candles, the music, the cold water—all gone.
-Mark blinks, gasping, as reality floods back: Will's flat, the sofa, Amber and Wai staring.
-He stands dripping in the doorway, caught between worlds.)*
+Mark blinks, gasping, as reality floods back.)*

 ## Scene: The flat, seconds later